fsyntax/medusa-plugin-printful/README.md

 - `storeId`: Store ID for Printful.
 - `backendUrl`: Base URL for the Medusa server (without trailing slash - i.e. `http://localhost:9000` or `https://api.your-domain.com`).
-- `redisHost`: Hostname for the Redis server.
-- `redisPort`: Port for the Redis server.
 - `enableWebhooks`: Enable or disable Printful webhook listener.
 - `enableSync`: Enable or disable product synchronization between Printful and Medusa.
 - `batchSize`:  This value is used to define how many jobs are added to the queue at once